 The internet will be where home buyers discover your home.
 If your homes pictures are lousy, you will lose out on a significant amount of traffic.

 Your Real Estate agent should be well versed on how to get the word out using all available marketing channels, not just the Multiple Listing Service (MLS).
 Ideally, your Realtor should have a website that draws traffic and showcases all their properties for sale.
 They should also be using social media, like Facebook, Google+, Pinterest and other platforms, to spread the word.
 All of these online options take some time for an agent to develop, but will ultimately strengthen their business and help their client’s homes get sold.

 The Real Estate agents marketing material should be top-notch, from photographs to videos to the brochures used to market the home.
 Investing in a quality Real Estate agent who understands how crucial the marketing is will reap substantial benefits.

 3. Communicate Properly.

 Want a good laugh?
-Take a couple minutes out of your day to watch this RE/MAX video making fun of Real Estate agents who do not communicate with their clients.
-You will get a good laugh because it is true of a lot of agents!
+Take a couple of minutes out of your day to watch this RE/MAX video making fun of Real Estate agents who do not communicate with their clients.
+You will get a good laugh because it applies to a lot of agents!